Larry Bagneris Jr.: LGBT activism

 In June 1969, Bagneris visited New York City with a gay friend.
 While there, he encountered the diversity of the LGBT awakening and escaped a raid on the Stonewall Inn.
 This was an "awakening" for Bagneris, as he realized the necessity of joining the gay rights movement.

 Bagneris moved to Houston in summer 1969, choosing the location based on its LGBT community.
 There, he worked at a Foley’s department store.
-He became involved with local LGBT organizations, including The Diana Foundation and the Gay Political Caucus.
+He became involved with local LGBT organizations, which included The Diana Foundation and the Gay Political Caucus.

 Bagneris served on the national planning committee for the first March on Washington for Gay Rights, which he attended in October 1979.
 In 1980, he became the first openly gay delegate to the Democratic National Committee.
 In 1981, he served as a keynote speaker at the Southeastern Conference for Lesbians and Gays, held at Louisiana State University in Baton Rouge.

 As a member of the Gay Political Caucus, Bagneris recruited African-American and Latino members.
 In 1979, he became the caucus's Vice President, and, later in 1982, its president.
 Bagneris also organized Houston's first pride parade in 1979, despite hostilities from the city's police chief during negotiations for permits.
 He continued to organize the annual parade until 1986, when he moved back to New Orleans with his partner, Jimmy Chavers Armstrong (d.
 1990).